tom-seddon/beeblink/docs/server.md

 The server will autodetect and open any FTDI devices thet look like they might be a Tube serial board.
 If it's opening any such devices that you aren't using for BeebLink, use `--serial-exclude` to have them excluded.
-The exclusion is by device serial number (as seen in the output) so that it stays excluded if the COM port assignments change.
+The exclusion is by device name, so watch out for changes in COM port assignment.

 # Using a config file